If you’ve talked with me before, you know that running websites is what I do.

-Nowadays though, blogs are focused and they are topical, meaning you have to provide a lot of value/entertainment in a single “topic” or “niche” (like electronic music!) if you are going to get anywhere: posting about your mushy feelings ain’t gonna do shit.
+Nowadays though, blogs are focused and they are topical, meaning you have to provide a lot of value/entertainment in a single topic (like electronic music!).

-Running a music blog can be specifically rewarding, here’s just a few cool goings on that I’ve experienced from running Sophistefunk:
+Running a music blog can be rewarding; here’s just a few cool goings on that I’ve experienced from running Sophistefunk:

-- I’ve been invited to live shows and concerts all around the country, fo’ free, even had air-fare paid!
+- I’ve been invited to live shows and concerts all around the country, for free, even had air-fare paid.

-- Free music and pre-releases hit my inbox constantly, I regularly get albums for free multiple weeks before the official release date
+- Free music and pre-releases in my inbox.
+I often get albums multiple weeks before the official release date.

 - People & labels have sent me free stuff (headphones, shirts, concert tickets, etc.)